top of page

 The course will use both a traditional lecture/discussion format and intergroup dialogue.
 Students should be prepared to engage uncomfortable topics.
 This will serve to increase everyone's capacity to engage in difficult dialogues across groups, and strengthen individual and collective capacities to promote social justice (Zúñiga, Nagda, & Sevig, 2002).

-This course counts toward the Applied Social & Cultural Psychology Graduate Certificate.
+This course counts toward the Applied Social & Cultural Psychology Certificate and Health Disparities Initiative Certificate.
 It also fulfills the Social Justice Competency requirement for students in the Applied Social & Cultural Psychology Doctoral Program.

 MIAMI_Intro.jpeg